Hymenopus coronatus: Behaviour

 Hugh Cott referenced an early-20th-century account by Nelson Annandale of Hymenopus coronatus, in which he details how the mantis hunts on the flowers of the "Straits rhododendron" (Melastoma polyanthum).
-The nymph has, what Cott calls, "special alluring coloration", where the animal itself acts as a "decoy".
+The nymph has what Cott calls "special alluring coloration", where the animal itself acts as a "decoy".
 The insect is pink-and-white (like many orchid blooms), possessing flattened limbs which feature "that semi-opalescent, semi-crystalline appearance that is caused in flower-petals by a purely structural arrangement of liquid globules or empty cells".
-The mantis climbs up-and-down the twigs of the plant until it finds a cluster of flowers.
-It holds-on to these with the claws of its two rearmost pairs of legs.
-It then sways from side-to-side, mimicking the wind; soon, various small flies and insects will land on and around the flowers, attracted by nectar as well as the small, black spot on the end of the mantis's abdomen, which resembles a fly.
+The mantis climbs up and down the twigs of the plant until it finds a cluster of flowers.
+It holds on to these with the claws of its two rearmost pairs of legs.
+It then sways from side to side, mimicking the wind; soon, various small flies and insects will land on and around the flowers, attracted by nectar as well as the small, black spot on the end of the mantis's abdomen, which resembles a fly.
 When a larger Dipteran fly—as big as a house fly—was observed landing nearby, the mantis at once seized and ate it.

 Mimicry has been widely discussed since the 1861 description by Henry Walter Bates.
 While the orchid mantis is successful at catching its prey through its color mimicry alone, recent research shows that orchid mantises attract an greater number of natural pollinators when compared to actual flowers, labelling these mantises as 'aggressive mimics' with their ability to turn pollinators into prey.
 In a concurrent study, the spectral reflection of orchid mantises was measured using a spectrometer to determine how their colour may be perceived by other animals.
 Adult and juvenile orchid mantises primarily reflected UV-absorbing white and, based on visual modeling, their colour is indistinguishable from actual flowers (from the perspectives of the pollinating insects).

 The female of the species is, reported by Costa (quoting Shelford's 1903 account), to show parental care by guarding her eggs.
-Costa asks rhetorically "Why has so little [research] been done on parental care in mantids, such an unexpected and intriguing aspect of their behavior?"
+Costa asks rhetorically, "Why has so little [research] been done on parental care in mantids, such an unexpected and intriguing aspect of their behavior?"

-The camouflage of the orchid mantis probably deceives potential predators, as well as serving as aggressive mimicry of the orchid to help catch insect prey.
+The camouflage of the orchid mantis probably deceives potential predators, as well as serving as an aggressive mimicry of the orchid to help catch insect prey.